In order to win in online marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 (Image Source: NextScripts)

-Facebook allows you to boost your posts (for a price) so they reach more of your fans, and this can be a great way to get an initial boost of syndication with your audience.
+Facebook allows you to boost your posts (for a price) so they reach more of your target audience, and this can be a great way to get an initial boost of syndication with your audience.

 (Image source: Kissmetrics)